dorby4878/code-context-prompt-composer/README.md

 - **Interactive File Browser**: Navigate your project structure with a collapsible tree view
 - **Smart File Selection**: Checkbox interface to select/deselect files easily
 - **Context Preview**: See exactly which files you've selected at a glance
-- **Prompt Generation**: Automatically formats your files into a structured prompt
+- **Dual Prompt Generation**: Choose between detailed Copilot prompts or focused ChatGPT prompts
 - **Copy to Clipboard**: One-click copy of the entire context
 - **Start Fresh**: Quick reset button to begin a new task
 - **Expandable Output**: Toggle between normal and expanded view for long prompts